TobiasVanDyk/Teensy4-USB-Audio-DAC-and-Volume-Control/README.md

 <img src="UsbAudioVolumeButtons1.png" width="940" />
 <br>

-Bottom part contains the Teensy 4.0 and the PCM5102 DAC.
-The top part consists of the 64x48 OLED, 3 pushbuttons, and the encoder.
+Case bottom (at the top) houses the Teensy 4.0 and the PCM5102 DAC.
+The case lid (at the bottom) houses the 64x48 OLED, 3 pushbuttons (optional), and the rotary encoder.
 <br>
 <p align="center">
 <img src="Case2.png" width="940" />